felixnyamweya/wpsso-schema-json-ld/readme.txt

 	* Refactored the WpssoJsonProHeadProduct class to remove Schema ProductModel markup, add more variable product properties to each Schema Offer, and optimize the creation of offers for single and variable products (lib/pro/head/product.php).

 == Upgrade Notice ==

+= 1.43.0-dev.1 =

+(2019/04/22) Added a new "Fallback to 5 Star AggregateRating" option in the SSO &gt; Schema Markup settings page.

 = 1.42.3 =